sshannonseah/ShoreSquad/README.md

 4. **Open in browser**
    Navigate to `http://localhost:3000`

+5. **Setup Google Maps (Optional)**
+   - See `GOOGLE_MAPS_SETUP.md` for detailed instructions
+   - Get a Google Maps API key for full functionality
+   - The map will show basic functionality without an API key

 ### NPM Scripts
 - `npm start` - Start Live Server on all interfaces (0.0.0.0:3000)
 - `npm run dev` - Start development server with file watching